 Places to Visit and things to do

-Our local town: Gorron - restaurants - Markets - walking - cycling - Cheese, cider and calvados
+places to visit - restaurants - Markets - activities - Cheese, cider and calvados route

 d-day and the battle for normandy